Docker Certification (How it Works for Developers)

 Frequently Asked Questions

-A Docker certificate is used to establish secure communications between a Docker client and a Docker server using HTTPS.
-It is part of Docker's TLS configuration, ensuring secure client-server interactions, especially in production or distributed environments.
+A Docker certificate is a digital certificate used to establish secure communication between a Docker client and server using HTTPS.
+It ensures mutual authentication and encryption, safeguarding data exchange in production environments.

 What is the Docker Certified Associate exam?

-How do certificates enhance document security?
+What role do certificates play in document security?